Bassiuz/fluctuator-simulator/README.md

 This very [bodged](https://www.youtube.com/watch?v=lIFE7h3m40U) simulator simulates Fluctuator in pre-modern.
 The decklist is tweakable and the ideal decklist will perform on an average turn 4 kill.

+To run the simulation, check out the repository or donwnload the simulate.js file and run `node simulate.js`.
+The decklist on the bottom of the code is configurable to test different deck configurations.

 ```
 Results after simulating 5000000 games
 *****************************